 • All Individual Entrants and people participating in School and Group categories must be at or below secondary level in Ireland.

 • With respect to Individual Entrants in Ireland, the Competition is open only to legal residents who are eight (8) years of age or older at time of entry.

 • If you have been a previous individual prize-winner in one of our competitions in the past five (5) years, you cannot submit another individual entry.
 However, a school/youth group may enter every year, even if they have been a winner in previous years.

-• Parent’s consent required – if you are under the age of 18 on the date of entry into the Competition (which means you are a “Minor”), then you must obtain your parent’s or legal guardian’s permission to participate in the Competition.
+• Parent’s consent required – if you are under the age of 16 on the date of entry into the Competition, then you must obtain your parent’s or legal guardian’s permission to participate in the Competition.
 Your parent or your guardian will receive an email asking for their consent.
 They need to respond to this email and give their consent before you can continue to enter the Competition.

 • Our employees or their families or anyone connected with the promotion or organisation of this Competition or their families are not allowed to enter the Competition.

 5. How to enter

 Beginning 6th February 2018, in order to enter the Competition, visit the Website https://whatsyourstory.trendmicro.ie/ and complete the registration process on the Website with the information requested and follow the online instructions to upload and submit your video (your “Entry”) directly to the Website.

 Each Entry that is entered into the Competition must meet the following “Entry Requirements”:

 • You promise that all information that you give us is true, accurate and complete in every respect and that you are eligible to enter the Competition.